guigrpa/docx-templates/README.md

 You can use docx-templates in the browser (yay!).
 Just as when using docx-templates in Node, you need to provide the template contents as a buffer-like object.

-For example when the template is pn your server you can get it with:
+For example when the template is on your server you can get it with:

 ```js
 const template = await fetch('./template.docx').then(res => res.arrayBuffer())